 A note on the trade-off

-Whichever permanent fix you pick, scope the override (a class, a query param, a heatmap-only stylesheet) instead of changing the live styles for everyone.
-Your visitors are seeing the layout you designed for them, and the modal that's supposed to scroll inside its own box should keep doing that for them.
+Whichever permanent fix you pick, scope the override (a renderer class, a query param, a heatmap-only stylesheet) instead of changing the live styles for everyone.
+Your visitors are seeing the layout you built for them, and the modal that's supposed to scroll inside its own box should keep doing that.
 The override only needs to exist for the renderer Matomo points at the page.

 Why Matomo can't render your overflow containers

-The renderer can reproduce document scroll, which is why long pages capture fine.
-What it can't reproduce is the inner scroll position of a nested overflow: auto container, because that lives in the visitor's browser and never makes it into the serialized DOM.
-When the renderer hits an overflow: hidden wrapper, it does what every browser does and clips.
-The result is a screenshot that looks like the visible slice of the page at one specific moment, with everything else gone.
+That renderer can reproduce document scroll, which is why long pages capture fine.
+What it can't reproduce is the inner scroll position of a nested overflow: auto container, because that lived in the visitor's browser and was never part of the serialized markup.
+Where a wrapper has overflow: hidden, the renderer clips exactly like any browser would.
+The screenshot ends up showing the visible slice of that container, with everything past its edge gone.

 What's actually failing

-If your heatmap is missing content or the click markers don't line up with the elements you'd expect, you're hitting at least one of these.
-Often more than one on the same page.
+If your heatmap is missing content or the markers don't line up with the elements you'd expect, you're hitting at least one of these, often more than one on the same page.
+The console snippet and the renderer CSS reach most of them; what they can't reach is content inside a cross-origin iframe or a closed shadow root, which is where the extension (or accepting the limitation) comes in.

-This is also the same family of problem that breaks fonts, images, and sticky headers in the same screenshot.
-We've written a longer post on broken Matomo heatmap screenshots that walks through the rest, and separate posts on why fonts aren't loading and why images aren't loading since those come up almost as often.
+This is the same family of problem that breaks fonts, images, and sticky headers in the same screenshot.
+We've written a longer post on broken Matomo heatmap screenshots that walks through the rest, plus separate posts on why fonts aren't loading and why images aren't loading, since those come up almost as often.

 What we'd actually do

-If you control the stylesheet, ship the heatmap-only override.
-One CSS block scoped to a class you flip on when Matomo's tracker is loaded.
-It's the smallest diff that solves the problem permanently and it doesn't touch what visitors see.
+If you control the stylesheet, ship the renderer-scoped override.
+One CSS block prefixed with html.matomoHeatmap is the smallest diff that solves the problem permanently and it doesn't touch what visitors see.
+Then delete the stale screenshot and recapture so you're looking at the fixed background.

 If neither is reachable (no stylesheet access, third-party widgets you can't restyle, a CMS that won't let you ship custom CSS), the Matomo Heatmap Helper Chrome extension is what we use on client sites where we can't change the stack.
 It walks the same overflow containers the snippet finds, neutralizes them for the capture, and restores them after, so the page is intact for the next visitor.
 Free, open source, code on GitHub.